eoas-ubc/eoas_tlef/docs/learning_git.md

 ## Step 1: managing a solo project

-An annotated step-by-step command line sequence is needed.
-To work up from easy to more complicated:
+Here's an annotated step-by-step command line sequence:

 ### Step 1a: no branching; just sync between local and GitHub